code-and-effect/effective_logging/README.md

 end
 ```

-The above command will skip logging of the :show action and will skip logging of the index action if the current_user is an admin.
+The above command will skip logging of the :show action and will skip logging of the :index action if the current_user is an admin.

 log_page_views accepts any options that an after_filter would accept.